raspberrypilearning/time-to-make/en/step_10.md

 --- /task ---

 --- task ---
-Try changing the LED blink pattern the LEDs when the wheel stops.
+Try changing the LED blink pattern when the wheel stops.

-They could speed up or slow down when the wheel is in it's final position.
+They could speed up, slow down, or alternate differently when the wheel is in it's final position.
 --- /task ---

 --- task ---
 Can you make the wheel do a little "dance" before stopping.

-Experiment with `stepper.rotate()` to do this.
+Experiment with `stepper.rotate()` to moe the wheel.
 --- /task ---